micmejia/bible-dump/AMPC/2 Peter/2 Pet 2.md

 They have eyes full of harlotry, insatiable for sin.
 They beguile _and_ bait _and_ lure away unstable souls.
-Their hearts are trained in covetousness (lust, greed), [they are] children of a curse [[^b]exposed to cursing]!
+Their hearts are trained in covetousness (lust, greed), [they are] children of a curse [exposed to cursing]!